 Each state has its own set of higher education requirements to receive credentials as an education administrator.
 The first necessary component is a degree and background experience as a teacher.
 In California, there must be a completion of an accredited Administrative Services Credential program, which includes coursework that meets the CalAPA requirements.
 This includes completing and favorably scoring in three cycles covering the following topics: Analyzing Data to Inform School Improvement and Promote Equity, Facilitating Communities of Practice, and Supporting Teacher Growth.

 Mastering each of these principles is required to enter a career in education administration.
 Candidates must prove an understanding of these concepts and competently demonstrate how to apply them as part of a leadership role.
 In addition to the higher education, experience, and state administrative service credentials necessary to meet the demands of a management role, an individual must decide which area they’d like to pursue.
-The salary of education administrator roles is dependent on which particular path is taken.
+The base salary of education administrator roles is dependent on which particular path is taken.

 The Importance of the Education Administrator Role

 Educators on all levels play a significant role in society.
 Their jobs aren’t solely limited to a teaching capacity in the classroom.
 They also may provide guidance for what students can expect in the real world and ways to help them achieve their goals.
 Education administrators are in place to allocate resources where needed, manage budgets, create opportunities for teachers and students, and serve as a daily motivator and leader for continuous school improvement and innovation.1

 Having a strong leader who empowers others through education, communication, and respect is vital as students go through their formative years.
 They are learning school subjects, but also how to become leaders themselves, practice good habits, and other life skills that will be necessary as adults.
 An education administration salary speaks to the job requirements and education for this type of role, but the importance of this type of position is invaluable.